volkanagun/WebCollectives/README.md

   - htmls

 Selenium is not required for all examples.
 But some examples traverse the web domain through javascript calls.
 These repeated calls are necessary in navigating through pages and finding the necessary HTML content.
-Selenium must be compatible to either chrome or firefox depends on the example.
+Selenium must be compatible to either chrome or firefox depends on these example.
 It sets  firefox by doFirefox(true) method in some examples otherwise the Chrome compatible version is called.

 # Quick Examples